- More than one in three private practice physicians report current burnout symptoms, often lasting a year or longer.

 This is why many clinicians look toward system-level support, including tools that reduce documentation time, clearer workflows, more predictable staffing, and technology that simplifies daily tasks.

-Physicians in the survey pointed to changes in workflows, staffing, and technology as the most significant sources of relief.
-These solutions shift pressure away from the individual and place it on systems designed to support daily care.
+Automation, improved EHR usability, reduced documentation burden, and better staffing support have the biggest impact on reducing physician burnout.
+These physician burnout solutions shift pressure away from the individual and place it on systems designed to support daily care.

 "Outsourcing billing has been one of the best decisions I made since opening my practice," Trick shares.
 "Rather than calling multiple insurance companies and wasting hours trying to learn why a claim wasn't paid, I delegate the task to my billing team who is well-equipped for the job."